mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

 ![VPS arch](../../assets/vps-archg.png)

-+ There are also two important Nitro enclaves specific limitations that we cover in [the following concept guide](https://blindbox.mithrilsecurity.io/en/latest/docs/concepts/Trusted_Execution_Environments/nitro-enclaves)!
++ There are also enclaves-specific limitations that we cover in [our individual Nitro and AMD SEV-SNP guides](https://blindbox.mithrilsecurity.io/en/latest/docs/concepts/Trusted_Execution_Environments/nitro-enclaves)!

 ## Conclusions